Hyper-Dragon/ChessStats/README.md

 </pre>

 ## Version History
+### Version 0.8
+* Full CAPS Scores for all games analysed on Chess.com)
+  * All games graph
+  * 3 Game Rolling Average
+  * 10 Game Rolling Average
+* Improved Graph Rendering (.svg)
+* Removed the dependency on libgdiplus (linux only)
+* Changed the report section ordering
+* Added a linux arm build

 ### Version 0.7
 * CAPS scores, limited to the last 20 games, now included
 * Openings for the last 40 games table added